-Abstract.
+- 15 Abstract.
 To put recent climate change in perspective, it is necessary to extend the instrumental climate records with proxy data from palaeoclimate archives.
 Arctic climate variability for the last two millennia has been investigated using statistical and signal analyses from three regionally averaged records from the North Atlantic, Siberia and Alaska based on many types of proxy data archived in the Arctic 2k database.
 In the North Atlantic and Alaska areas, the major climatic trend is characterized by long-term cooling interrupted by recent warming that started at the beginning of the 19th century.
-This cooling trend is not clearly visible in the Siberian region.
+This cooling - 20 is visible in the Siberian region at two sites, warming at the others.
 The cooling of the Little Ice Age (LIA) was identified from the individual series, but it is characterized by wide range spatial and temporal expression of climate variability, in contrary to the Medieval Climate Anomaly.
 The LIA started at the earliest by around 1200 AD and ended at the latest in the middle of the 20th century.
-The widespread temporal coverage of the LIA did not show regional consistency or particular spatial distribution and did not a show relationship with archive/proxy type either.
-A focus on the last two centuries shows a recent warming characterized by a well-marked warming trend paralleling with increasing greenhouse gas emissions.
-It also shows a multi-decadal variability likely due to natural processes acting on the internal climate system on a regional scale.
+The widespread temporal coverage of the LIA did not show regional consistency or particular spatial distribution and did not show a relationship with archive/proxy type either.
+A focus on the last two centuries shows a recent warming - 25 characterized by a well-marked warming trend paralleling with increasing greenhouse gas emissions.
+It also shows a multidecadal variability likely due to natural processes acting on the internal climate system on a regional scale.
 A ~16-30 years cycle is found in Alaska and seems to be linked to the Pacific Decadal Oscillation, whereas ~20-30 and ~50-90 years periodicities characterize the North Atlantic climate variability, likely in relation with the Atlantic Multidecadal Oscillation.
-These regional features are apparently linked to the sea-ice cover fluctuations through ice-temperature positive feedback.
+These regional features are probably linked to the sea-ice cover fluctuations through ice-temperature positive feedback.

-1. Introduction
+30 1.
+Introduction